Prosecutor: Weinstein a ‘degenerate rapist’ and ‘predator’

-Deputy District Attorney Marlene Martinez said the accusers who testified during the trial entered Weinstein’s hotel suites or let him into their hotel rooms without knowing what awaited them.
+Deputy District Attorney Marlene Martinez said the accusers who testified during the trial entered Weinstein’s hotel suites or let him into their hotel rooms with no idea what awaited them.

 “Who would suspect that such an entertainment industry titan would be a degenerate rapist?”
 Deputy District Attorney Marlene Martinez said to jurors.